mizuhirosuzuki/mizuhirosuzuki.github.io/_pages/vitae.md

 ### Conferences ###

-| 2021 | Annual summer conference (virtual) of Association of Environmental and Resource Economists (AERE)
+| 2021 | Annual summer conference (virtual) of the Association of Environmental and Resource Economists (AERE)
-| 2019 | Annual summer conference (at Atlanta) of Agricultural & Applied Economics Association (AAEA)
+| 2019 | Annual summer conference (at Atlanta) of the Agricultural & Applied Economics Association (AAEA)
 |      |

 ### Computer Skills ###